Lower Elementary Program

 • Individual Trifold Research Project for last six weeks of year

-• After school enrichment opportunities, every day
+• After school enrichment opportunities

 Lower Elementary Faculty (see staff biographies)